BattleDemon/IT-Journal-App/README.md

 ### Core Features

-Text Editor:
-A simple text editor maybe with complex abilities such as font changing color and highlighting z

-Save and Load:

-Record Information on Entries:
-Such as time and tate created

 ### What Additional Features I Will Add

-Calendar View: Able to view entries by a calendar where days with an entrie are highlighted and selectable to view.

 Search functionality: Able to search based on day entrie name and entry tag

-Tag Entries: Able to tag key words to the entry
+Catogorise Entries: Able to tag key words to the entry

+Favourite Entries:

-Dark / Light Mode: maybe a preset ligh and dark modes or the possibility to have a customisable theme
+Theme Customisation: maybe a preset ligh and dark modes or the possibility to have a customisable theme

+More Advanced Text Editor:

 ### Flowchart

+### UI Design

 ### If I Get More Time